celestiaorg/docs/docs/developers/scaffold-wordle.md

 This command scaffolds a new chain directory called `wordle` in your local directory from which you ran the command.
-Notice that we passed the `--no-module` flag, this is because we will be creating the module after.
+Notice that you passed the `--no-module` flag, this is because you will be creating the module after.

 ## Wordle Directory